sf-wdi-26/modules/w04/d01/m3-ruby-oop/README.md

 => 40
 ```

-Inheritance doesn't go the other way, though -- new cars don't know how to use the `ride_in_back` behavior.
+Inheritance doesn't go the other way, new cars don't know how to use the `ride_in_back` behavior.

 ```ruby
 focus = Car.new("green", "Ford")